veit/python-basics-tutorial/docs/types/strings/built-in-modules/string.rst

 In this example, the newlines ``\n`` are regarded as whitespace.
 The exact assignment may differ from operating system to operating system.
-You can find out what Python considers to be whitespace by accessing the constant :py:data:`string.whitespace`.
+You can find out what Python considers to be whitespace by accessing the variable :py:data:`string.whitespace`.
 For me, the following is returned:

 .. code-block:: pycon